DeepTrack: Lightweight Deep Learning for Vehicle Path Prediction in Highways: DeepTrack

 \subsubsection{VIAC}

-An analysis of the interaction between the ego and its surrounding neighbors is necessary to predict the future trajectory of the vehicle of interest.
-Despite being able to capture individual behavior, the ATCN encoder is unable to comprehend the entire scene.
-Social pooling \cite{alahi2016social} proposes a solution by pooling encoded data around a specific target.
-The task is accomplished by defining a spatially correlated grid $f \times g \times N$ in respect to the car of interest.
-Similar to the work of \cite{deo2018convolutional}, we set $f$ and $g$ to 13 and 3, respectively.
-Fig.\ref{fig:bd} shows the structure of the grid for the shape of 3x3, which masked the ATCN encoded output.
+Analyzing the interaction between the ego and its neighbors is necessary to predict the future trajectory for the vehicle of interest.
+Despite capturing individual behavior, the DeepTrack encoder is unable to comprehend the entire scene.
+Social pooling proposes a solution by pooling encoded data around a specific target \cite{DBLP:conf/cvpr/AlahiGRRLS16}.
+The task is accomplished by defining a spatially correlated grid $f \times g \times N$ regarding the car of interest.
+Similar to Social Pooling \cite{deo2018convolutional}, we set $f$ and $g$ to 13 and 3, respectively.
+The structure of the $3\times3$ grid that masks the encoder output is shown in the VIAC block of Fig. \ref{fig:bd}.

-DeepTrack comprehends the interdependencies of the vehicle by applying convolutions to embeds information.
+DeepTrack comprehends the interdependencies of the vehicle by applying convolutions to embed information.
 The neighborhood dynamics are encoded and mapped to the lower dimension using the two-layer convolution and a pooling unit.
+The convolutional layers help extract the local features from the spatial grid around the ego vehicle.
+The use of convolutional-social pooling in the VIAC shows lower performance degradation as compared to fully connected social pooling, as shown by Deo $et.~al$ in ~\cite{deo2018convolutional}.

-The dense layer also remaps the ATCN encoder output of ego to have the same feature size so that it can be concatenated with the result of VIAC.
+The additional dense layer dedicated to the dynamic encoding of the ego vehicle is fully connected.
+The dense layer also remaps the DeepTrack encoder output of ego to have the same feature size so that it can be concatenated with the result of VIAC as shown in Fig.~\ref{fig:bd}.
+The concatenated output is then passed through the LSTM Trajectory Prediction block.